 James' brother Alexander Stewart, Duke of Albany, alarmed at the King's unstable suspicions of him and suffering from what has been described as a second son complex, invaded the country, with an army supplied by the Yorkist King Edward IV.
 His army was lead by Edward's highly able and ruthlessly efficient brother, Richard, Duke of Gloucester.
 James discovered too late that his barons had no loyalty to him and were not prepared to support him.

-James stubbornly refused to renounce his unpopular favorites, the tempestuous Scottish lords reacted by taking and hanging six of them, including the much despised Robert Cochrane.
+James stubbornly refused to renounce his unpopular favourites, the tempestuous Scottish lords reacted by taking and hanging six of them, including the much-despised Robert Cochrane.
 James was arrested at Lauder Bridge and carried off to Edinburgh a prisoner, leading to the ironic situation of his brother Albany and his ally Gloucester following hotly in pursuit of the captive King.

-On their arrival at Edinburgh Castle, Albany reached an uneasy agreement with the rebel barons that he was to be announced Regent.
-Albany's abiding mistrust of the barons was equalled by their own mistrust of him, realising his precarious position, he suddenly turned coat and released his brother, restoring him to the throne with much mooted protestations of "brotherly love and kindness" which evaporated soon after with unseemly haste.
-James recovered power and Albany fled to his estates in Dunbar, on the death of his strong supporter, Edward IV on 9th April, 1483, finding himself in a vulnerable position, he took refuge in England.
+On their arrival at Edinburgh Castle, Albany reached an uneasy agreement with the rebel barons that he was to be announced, Regent.
+Albany's abiding mistrust of the barons was equalled by their mistrust of him, realising his precarious position, he suddenly turned coat and released his brother, restoring him to the throne with much-mooted protestations of "brotherly love and kindness" which evaporated soon after with unseemly haste.
+James recovered power and Albany fled to his estates in Dunbar, on the death of his strong supporter, Edward IV on 9th April 1483, finding himself in a vulnerable position, he took refuge in England.

-Having learned nothing from the mistakes of the past, the King heedlessly returned to his old favorites and much preferred music, riding and hunting to the mundane pursuit of governing his country.
+Having learned nothing from the mistakes of the past, the King heedlessly returned to his old favourites and much-preferred music, riding and hunting to the mundane pursuit of governing his country.
 A minor dispute concerning revenues with the Homes family escalated into open revolt.
 The King had also managed to alienate and become estranged from his wife, Margaret of Denmark and due to James III's undisguised preference for his younger son, his eldest son, James, also harboured resentments against him.

 The king met with the rebels at Blackness, on the Firth of Forth and entered into peace talks with the nobles.
-After agreement was reached, James trustingly retired to Edinburgh, disbanding his army.
-The rebels however, rose again and the King and his army rode out to meet them on 11th June, 1488, at Sauchieburn, proudly bearing before him the sword of his great ancestor, Robert the Bruce.
-Despite the presence of the Bruce's sword, the battle unfortunately went for the rebels and the King was either killed in battle or forced to flee.
+After an agreement was reached, James trustingly retired to Edinburgh, disbanding his army.
+The rebels, however, rose again and the King and his army rode out to meet them on 11th June 1488, at Sauchieburn, proudly bearing before him the sword of his great ancestor, Robert the Bruce.
+Despite the presence of the Bruce's sword, the battle, unfortunately, went for the rebels and the King was either killed in battle or forced to flee.

 Legend has it that James sought shelter in the home of a cottagers wife, whom he asked to bring him a priest.
 She returned with one and James asked for absolution whereupon 'the priest' treacherously drew a concealed knife from his cassock and slew the King.
 It is unlikely that the young James was party to this deception and the authenticity of this account of his death has been called into question.